 Offices for Creative or White Collar Businesses

-Note that especially in the case of office listings in the Valletta area, some agents may take creative license and prominently feature the names of nearby neighborhoods for offices in second-tier areas.
+Note that especially in the case of office listings in the Valletta area, some agents may take creative license and prominently feature the names of nearby neighborhoods for office space in second-tier areas.

-Offices for let in Malta come in all shapes and sizes from a hot desk to a multi-floor set of a variety of rooms.
+Office space for rent in Malta come in all shapes and sizes from a hot desk to a multi-floor set of a variety of rooms.
+You’ll most likely find that most are serviced offices, meaning you can simply rent the space and focus on growing your business.

 There are a few offices for sale in Malta.
 Some, such as those with a dedicated reception and waiting area suitable for a doctor’s office, clearly have a specific purpose in mind.
 While a minority have a general-purpose setup.